Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Loys): Support Multi-Document or allow copy paste between instance (or after a load) -> use clipboard for that
 - MISSING FEATURE (Alban): Compatibility with TrackDraw?
 - MISSING FEATURE (Alex): Remember the window size.
+- MISSING FEATURE (FreeBee): Mirroring selected (just like rotating)
+- MISSING FEATURE (FreeBee): Snap through layers (handy if you have multiple layers of track to connect)
+- [target 1.6] BUG (Stefan): Rotation of a group of part is buggued.
 - [target 1.6] BUG (Alban): The saving of TDL file is not perfect (problems with polarity, flags, slopes and altitude)
 - BUG (Alex): The "Restore Default" in the Global options should only restore the default option of the current tab.
 - BUG (Ghislain): Under Linux the drag and drop of part is not working